google/gtest-parallel/README.md

 _This is not an official Google product._

-`gtest-parallel` is a script that executes [Google Test](https://github.com/google/googletest) binaries in parallel, providing good speedup on multi-core machines, especially for single-threaded tests, or tests that do otherwise not run at 100% CPU.
+`gtest-parallel` is a script that executes [Google Test](https://github.com/google/googletest) binaries in parallel, providing good speedup for single-threaded tests (on multi-core machines) and tests that do not run at 100% CPU (on single- or multi-core machines).

-The script works by listing all tests per-binary, and then executing them on workers in separate processes.
+The script works by listing the tests of each binary, and then executing them on workers in separate processes.
 This works fine so long as the tests are self contained and do not share resources (reading data is fine, writing to the same log file is probably not).